syncfusion-content/ej2-grid-docs/ej2-javascript/grid/excel-export/exporting-grid-in-server.md

 ## Limitations

-* The export feature for detail templates is not supported with server-side exporting.
+* The export feature for detail templates is not supported in server-side exporting.